 After sorting through your furniture and figuring out which big items you want to get rid of, the next step is to pick one room and touch it once approach.
 This was something we did which hopefully will be helpful to you too.

 I liked organizing by room instead of by items.
-Some people pick all the clothes, all tools, all office paper, etc and gather it all in one area of the house.
-This is a great approach, however, if you are running from one room to another all day long it becomes very time consuming.
+Some people pick all the clothes, all tools, all office paper, etc, and gather it all in one area of the house.
+This is a great approach, however, if you are running from one room to another all day long it becomes very time-consuming.
 I like the pick a room, touch it once approach better but if this doesn’t work for you that is okay.
 Just figure out the best approach for you.

 LISTS BELOW OF WHAT TO KEEP

-Below are list of things you may want to keep which we have found helpful to have in our RV.
+Below is a list of things you may want to keep which we have found helpful to have in our RV.
 Now, there are no hard rules on what to keep and what not to keep.
 This is just a general guideline on what we currently use in our RV.
 Your list may vary depending on how much space you have.
 If you have a small camper van versus a larger motor home, your numbers will be very different.